asreview/asreview/docs/source/features/pre_screening.rst

 Search
 ~~~~~~

 Let's start with finding a prior relevant document.
 The most efficient way
 to do this is by searching for a specific document which you already know is
 relevant.
 Click the search button and search your dataset by authors,
 keywords or title, or a combination thereof.
-Enter your search terms (press
+Make sure to be precise
+with the search terms, as only the first 10 results are shown to you.
-'enter' to start searching).
+After entering your search terms, press 'enter' to start searching.

 .. figure:: ../../images/asreview_prescreening_prior_search.png